 A baby or young toddler will not sleep and keep blankets on; they move around far too much.
 You also want to be wary of blankets in the crib with babies before they are old enough to move them away from the face on their own while sleeping.

 Because of this, I do layers.
 My idea is I put the child in what I consider to be the pajamas and then put something over it like a wearable blanket.
-This might be a swaddle blanket, a sleep sack, or it might be footed pajamas.
+This might be a swaddle blanket, a sleep sack, or footed pajamas.

 A typical way I dress up my children when they are young are: